hassansultankhan/hassansultankhan/README.md

 - 👋 Hi, I’m Hassan Sultan Khan
-- 👀 I’m interested in dart and flutter platform with integration of machine learning.
+- 👀 I’m interested in integration of machine learning with mobile aaplicatoins.
-- 🌱 I’m currently exploring Ecommerce related API integration and their respective data utilization methodoligies.
+- 🌱 I’m currently exploring Machine learning integration with different data visualization platforms.
-- 💞️ I’m looking to collaborate on flutter projects specificaly ecommerce, tourism & educational tech related apps and integration of wordpress woocommerce with flutter.
 - 📫 contact me at hassansultankhan@gmail.com, or just drop me a message at +923004661668 (available on whatsapp)